 Day 1: Explore Santiago

-Upon your arrival to the Santiago airport, a van will be waiting to take you to your hotel.
+Your Santiago to Easter Island Tour begins upon your arrival to the Santiago airport.
+A van will be waiting to take you to your hotel.
 Here, you’ll have time to relax before a 14:00 pm private tour of the city, where you’ll discover important heritage sites, fascinating history, picturesque arts and culture districts, and more.
 Stop by bustling Central and Vega Markets and ride a cable car to the top of San Cristobal Hill for an unbeatable view of the city.